napcae/ng-ventures/content/english/blog/post-1.md

 It didn’t happen overnight.
 It’s been a journey of learning and unlearning.
 Step by step, I’ve moved away from the predictable patterns of distributed systems—the reliable world of computers and logic—to the unpredictable, messy world of us, humans.

-[**Insert a specific moment in your life where presence made a difference—maybe a turning point in your mental health journey or an insight that shifted your perspective.**]

 ---